Hugius/FabiEngine3D/doc/markdown/PHYSICS.md

 ## 1.1 AABB vs AABB

-- FabiEngine3D supports collision (only detection) between 2 AABBs.
+- The engine supports collision (detection only) between 2 AABBs.
-- Collision response can be scripted.

 ## 1.2 Camera vs AABB

-- FabiEngine3D supports collision (detection + response) between the camera and multiple AABBs.
+- The engine supports collision (detection + response) between the camera and AABBs.
 - The camera has its own custom bounding box.

 ## 1.3 Camera vs Terrain

-- FabiEngine3D supports collision (detection + response) between the camera and the terrain.
+- The engine supports collision (detection + response) between the camera and the terrain.
-- The camera has a custom minimum distance to the camera.
+- The camera has its own custom bounding box.
+- The collision response takes place with a custom speed.

 ## 2. Raycasting